Getting Started with Raspberry Pi Pico W for IoT: Micropython and MQTT

 Before we proceed with the code, let me show you how I created the MQTT broker my code connects to.

 On the HiveMQ website, go to Cloud, and signup for a free HiveMQ Cloud account that allows you to connect up to a hundred MQTT clients.
+You can directly sign up for HiveMQ Cloud here.

 I’ll login to my HiveMQ Cloud portal.